Principal component analysis for second-order stationary vector time series: Methodology

-is rejected, where $\rho(k)$ denotes the cross correlation between these two component series at lag $k$, and $m\ge 1$ is a prescribed integer.
+is rejected, where $m\ge 1$ is a prescribed integer.
 Thus there exists significant evidence indicating non-zero correlations between two connected component series.
 Hence those components should be put in the same group.
 We may take $m=20$, or $m$ sufficiently large but smaller than $n/4$, in the spirit of the rule of thumb proposed by Box and Jenkins (1970, p.30), as we exclude long memory processes in this paper.
 Note that the autocorrelations of stationary (causal) VARMA processes decay exponentially fast.
+The permutation in Step 2 in Section~\ref{sec21} can be performed as follows.

-The permutation in Step 2 in Section~\ref{sec21} above can be performed as follows. \begin{quote} \begin{enumerate} \item[i.]
+\begin{quote} \begin{enumerate} \item[i.]
 Start with the $p$ groups with each group containing one component of $\wh \bz_t$ only. \item[ii.]
 Combine two groups together if one connected pair are split over the two groups. \item[iii.]
-Repeat Step ii above until all connected pairs are within one group. \end{enumerate} \end{quote} We introduce below two methods for identifying the connected pair components of $\wh\bz_t =\wh \bGamma_y'\by_t$.
+Repeat Step ii above until all connected pairs are within one group. \end{enumerate} \end{quote} We introduce below two methods for identifying the connected pair components of $\wh\bz_t =\wh \bGamma_y^\T\by_t$.